What to visit in Mijas? Donkeys and charming white alleys

 What to visit in Mijas Pueblo?

-Mijas Pueblo is a picturesque whitewashed village perched on the slopes of the mountains.
-Its cobbled streets, whitewashed houses and flower-filled balconies create an atmosphere that looks like something out of a fairytale.
-The rich history of Mijas Pueblo is reflected in every corner, from its ancient churches to the remains of its walls.
+Mijas Pueblo is a picturesque whitewashed village perched on the slopes of the mountains overlooking the Mediterranean.
+Its cobbled streets, whitewashed houses and flower-filled balconies create a charming atmosphere that feels like something out of a fairytale.

-Highlights include the Ermita de la Virgen de la Peña, which offers spectacular panoramic views, and the Plaza de Toros, famous for its unique oval shape.
-The Museo Historico-Etnologico is a must for those wishing to learn more about local history and traditions.
+Other highlights include the Ermita de la Virgen de la Peña, offering spectacular panoramic views of the coast, and the Plaza de Toros, famous for its unusual oval shape.
+The Museo Histórico-Etnológico is also worth visiting if you want to learn more about the traditions and history of the area.

-If you’re wondering where to eat in Mijas pueblo, the gastronomy is a reflection of the rich Andalusian culinary tradition.
-From traditional gazpacho to migas along with pescaito frito (fried fish), the local restaurants offer an authentic gastronomic experience.
-Don’t forget to try the local wines, which perfectly complement any meal.
+If you’re wondering where to eat in Mijas Pueblo, the gastronomy is a reflection of rich Andalusian culinary traditions.
+From traditional gazpacho and migas to pescaito frito, local restaurants offer an authentic gastronomic experience.
+Don’t forget to try local wines that perfectly complement these dishes.

 What to visit in Mijas Costa?

-Mijas Costa stretches along 12 kilometres of stunning beaches.
-La Cala de Mijas is perfect for families, with its fine sand and crystal clear waters.
-For the adventurous, beaches such as Calahonda and El Bombo are ideal for water sports such as surfing and paddle surfing.
+Mijas Costa stretches along 12 kilometres of stunning Mediterranean beaches.
+La Cala de Mijas is perfect for families thanks to its fine sand and calm waters.

-The Miramar shopping centre is perfect for those who enjoy shopping, with a wide variety of shops, cinemas and restaurants.
-At night, Mijas Costa comes alive with numerous bars and nightclubs offering entertainment until the early hours.
+The Miramar Shopping Centre is ideal for shopping, offering a wide variety of stores, cinemas and restaurants.
+At night, Mijas Costa comes alive with numerous bars and nightlife options.

 Fuengirola: A Perfect Complement

-Situated just a few minutes drive from Mijas Costa, Fuengirola is another gem of the Costa del Sol that deserves to be explored.
-With its vibrant promenade, award-winning beaches and diverse cultural offerings, Fuengirola is the perfect complement to your visit to Mijas.
+Located just a few minutes from Mijas Costa, Fuengirola is another gem of the Costa del Sol worth visiting.
+With its lively promenade, award-winning beaches and diverse cultural attractions, Fuengirola perfectly complements a visit to Mijas.

 What to see in Fuengirola?

-Mijas, with its traditional charm and stunning beaches, together with nearby vibrant Fuengirola, forms a perfect duo for an unforgettable holiday on the Costa del Sol.
-Getting between Mijas and Fuengirola is easy and convenient, allowing you to enjoy the best of both places.
+Mijas, with its traditional charm, iconic Mijas Pueblo donkeys, and beautiful beaches, together with vibrant Fuengirola, forms a perfect combination for an unforgettable holiday on the Costa del Sol.

 We hope you enjoyed this article, feel free to keep reading our blog!
 You can continue with: Accessible beaches for disabled people in Malaga.